-Cher looks very similar to Blondie, especially in her facial features.
-However, her coat is a darker yellow like the typical serval coat; Blondie is a more pale yellow.
+Cher's coat is a dark yellow like the typical serval coat.
 Cher's nose is mostly black with a very tiny pink sliver down the middle of it.

 Where in Sanctuary

-Cher currently lives off tour on Mimosa Point, sharing an enclosure with the three other female servals she was rescued with, Stevie, Blondie, and Queen.
+Cher currently lives off tour on Mimosa Point, sharing an enclosure with two other female servals she was rescued with, Stevie and Queen.
 Cher and the girls live in an enclosure next to Daxon Serval.